 Today, thanks to Workday Adaptive Planning, the finance organization has more flexibility to support HubSpot’s rapid expansion.
 And that means there’s not only more accurate data available for decision-making, but also more time to offer high-value analysis that drives better business decisions.

-As the business grew, the finance organisation had to keep up with adding new entities, cost centres, accounts, employees and forecast assumptions.
+As the business grew, the finance organization had to keep up with adding new entities, cost centers, accounts, employees, and forecast assumptions.
 The team also needed to provision appropriate visibility and access to confidential information in the forecasting tool for new team members, based on their role and location.

 With multiple sources of data, the finance team lost too much valuable time manually consolidating information and revising it due to errors.